Canon 1300D vs Fujifilm X70

 - Ready to shoot: Comes with an integrated lens, while the 1300D requires a separate lens.

 - More compact: Is smaller (113x64mm vs 129x101mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight even though it has a lens built in (unlike the 1300D).

-If the count of individual advantages (bullet points above) is taken as a guide, the X70 is the clear winner of the contest (14 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X70 is the clear winner of the contest (15 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1300D and the X70 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 This is why hands-on reviews by experts are important.
 The adjacent summary-table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.